 It was 1974.
 Newfoundland had only been part of Canada for 25 years and the hated “newfie’ joke was at its peak; we were the butt.
 Bitter times.

-Then four boys from a St. John's school made it to the finals of a national academic championship; a Reach for the Top team vying to become the smartest kids in the country.
-The team consists of three Irish boys, one sporty, the second mostly silent, the third a romantic, and the fourth a dreamy lad from Indonesia, son of a doctor at the university.
-All of them are 16 years of age.
+Then four boys from a Jesuit run high school in St. John’s made it to the finals of a national academic championship; a Reach for the Top team vying to become the smartest kids in the country.
+The team consists of three Irish boys, one sporty, the second an outsider, the third a romantic, and the fourth a cosmopolitan lad from Indonesia, son of a doctor at the university.
 And at the last moment the game’s venue is changed from Alberta to Newfoundland.

 The boys’ coach, a female teacher at a Jesuit high school, has more than one iron in this fire.
-She prepares with the focus of a Jedi.
-The ambitious TV producer is dealing with an indispensable but emotional host and the parents, of course.
-Plus an island population fixated by the contest and its longed-for cultural vindication.
+The Jesuits are completely on her nerves.
+But she prepares with the focus of a Jedi.
+The ambitious TV producer is trying and failing to control a game-show crazed island population fixated by the contest and its longed-for cultural vindication.
 Game on.

 Adapted from the oral history by Joan Sullivan.
 A feature film drama.